Columbia-ICSL/PAWS-FrontEnd/PAWS_LE/README.md

 * You can view the pcb designs and generate the gerber files for fabrication using [Altium Circuitmaker](https://circuitmaker.com/), a free pcb designing software provided by Altium.
 After downloading the software, create a new project and import the source files to view the design and components.

 * Once the PCB is assembled, the Nordic nRF52 chip can be flashed using the firmware located in **./nordic_nRF52/pca10040/s132/arm5_no_packs/_build/nrf52832_xxaa.hex**.
 * Instructions for flashing the Nordic nRF52 (BMD-300) can be found in **./pcb./SEUS_embedded_front_Rev_0_1_documentation.pdf**.
 This documentation is for the PAWS pcb, rather than the PAWS_LE system, but the instructions for flashing the BLE module is the same.
+The procedure detailed in this file requires a [Nordic nRF52 DK](https://www.nordicsemi.com/eng/Products/Bluetooth-low-energy/nRF52-DK).

 # Building and Flashing Your Own Source Code